Envirometrix/PredictiveSoilMapping/03-Soil_variables.md

 procedures manual [@VanEngelen2012].
 An update of the Harmonised World Soil Database [@FAO2012HWSD] requires a smaller range of attributes.
-The *GlobalSoilMap* project [@Arrouays201493] selected a list of only *twelve soil properties* considered relevant for global analyses, and feasible to map globally.
+The *GlobalSoilMap* project [@Arrouays201493] selected a list of only *12 soil properties* considered relevant for global analyses, and feasible to map globally.
 This list includes seven basic attributes, assessed through primary observation or measurement, and three derived attributes which are calculated from the primary soil properties